waqas-24/AWS-SAA-C02/README.md

 # AWS-SAA-C02

-My personal notes while preparing for AWS Solutions Architect Associate(SAA) exam.
-All these notes are prepared using Adrian Cantrill's (SAA-C02) course.
+These are my personal notes prepared for AWS Solutions Architect Associate(SAA) exam.
+All these notes are prepared using Adrian Cantrill's (SAA-C02) course and from [alozano-77](https://github.com/alozano-77)'s notes for the same SAA-C02 course.
 Learning Aids from [aws-sa-associate-saac02](https://github.com/acantril/aws-sa-associate-saac02).
-I have tried to make these notes as detailed as possible but there may be errors, so please purchase his course to get the original content https://learn.cantrill.io.
+I have tried to make these notes as detailed as possible but there may be errors, so please purchase Adrian 's course to get the original and most up to date content https://learn.cantrill.io.

 **Table of Contents**